wBanano/wban-dApp/README.md

 Fill it with from this template:
 ```
 {
-	"mnemonic": "<your metamask mnemonic for example",
+	"mnemonic": "<your metamask mnemonic for example>"
-	"etherscanApiKey": "YourApiKeyToken"
 }
 ```